systemd/mkosi/mkosi/resources/man/mkosi.1.md

   Alternatively, the `z` or `Z` directives for `systemd-tmpfiles` can be used to chown various directories and files to their owning user when the system first boots up.

+- Why does `portablectl inspect` say my portable service isn't one?

+  `portablectl inspect` checks for `PORTABLE_PREFIXES=` in `os-release` and if the key is missing, will fail to recognise a portable service as one.
+Since there is no good default to set for this key and the generated portable service images will still attach properly, even when the key is not set, mkosi doesn't set one.

+  You can set `PORTABLE_PREFIXES=` in the `os-release` file yourself in a postinst script.

 # REFERENCES
 * [Primary mkosi git repository on GitHub](https://github.com/systemd/mkosi/)
 * [mkosi — A Tool for Generating OS Images](https://0pointer.net/blog/mkosi-a-tool-for-generating-os-images.html) introductory blog post by Lennart Poettering